-If you don’t fancy spending $40-80 on a white noise machine, the Big Red Rooster is one of the best I’ve seen for under $20.
+If you don’t want to spend much on a white noise machine, the Big Red Rooster is one of the better ones I’ve seen for under $20.

-One final note is that there are two very similar Roosters.
-The one reviewed here is for adults, but they also make another one for babies, which you can tell by the inclusion of a ‘lullaby’ sound.
+One final note is that there are two very similar models.
+The one reviewed here is for adults, but they also make another one for babies, which you can tell by the inclusion of a lullaby sound.
 So be sure to check before you buy.

 Price and where to buy

 I bought mine in the US for $20.
 However, that was a while ago and more recently I’ve seen it listed online for closer to $25.

 In the UK, it used to cost closer to £20, but recently I’ve seen it sold for much more.
 I’m not sure why, but I don’t think I’d recommend it if it costs much more than £30 as you can find others that are cheaper and equally good, if not better.
 The battery-operated feature may mean you’re willing to pay the extra price though.